 There's a certain element of not knowing what happens in the rest of the country outside of London.
 Head Office aren't really in touch with what goes on outside of the M25 so some decisions from above can seem a little backwards.
 I appreciate that there's a company line to toe and consistency throughout is nice, but maybe things need to be a bit more bespoke.

 I applied online.
-I interviewed at J D Wetherspoon (Liverpool, England) in October 2017.
+I interviewed at J D Wetherspoon (Saint Albans, England).